LukeZHar/T1A3-Terminal_application/docs/Help Doc/help_documentation.md

    - Then it will exit

 5. Next run the next sh command
+   - Command is './run_app.sh'
    - It will start virtual environment
    - Then will run the application
-   - Once done it will exit application
+   - Once done input 7 and it will exit application

 ---